ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 A reasonable question from developers who already write defensive code: "I already use `require` checks and careful enum handling.
 What does this buy me?"

-The answer is not that your current practices are wrong — it is that they do not scale.
+Your existing practices aren't wrong, they just don't scale.
 Today, the discipline of "update every dispatch function when you add a variant" lives in your head, in code review checklists, and in audit reports.
 It is not enforced by the compiler, so it can fail.
 When a team member adds `ERC1155` support under deadline pressure and misses one function, the compiler